kukaiN/modeling_in_python/README.md

 |             |               |                  |              |             |     |

 Explanation of column value:
-- room name : room name, the names doesn't need to be unique, but it is the best practice to make the name unique so that when you print/extract information, it is easy to interpt the data
+- **room name** : room name, the names doesn't need to be unique, but it is the best practice to make the name unique so that when you print/extract information, it is easy to interpt the data
-- room capacity : int, defines the max number of agents that can be in the room
+- **room capacity** : int, defines the max number of agents that can be in the room
-- located building : name of building which the room is contained in
+- **located building** : name of building which the room is contained in
-- connected to : name of room which the current room is connected to.
+- **connected to** : name of room which the current room is connected to.
 If theres a connection between "Room A" and "Room B", and if "Room B" is contained in the "connected to" entry in the row for "Room A", then there's no need to make a row for "Room B" to "Room A".
 All conections are undirected edges.
-- travel time:  non-negative integer, represents the time required to travel through the edge.
+- **travel time**:  non-negative integer, represents the time required to travel through the edge.
 * more columns can be added to the csv and if you want to use those newly added parameters modify the __init__() for the rooms class and call the new parameter in whatever function for effects to take place.

 <a id = "agents"></a>